 When you first get your feet wet with forex training, you'll learn about trading lots.
-A lot references the smallest available trade size that you can place when trading currency pairs on the forex market.
-Typically, brokers will refer to lots by increments of 1,000, or a micro lot.
+In the context of forex trading, a lot refers to a batch of currency the trader controls.
+The lot size is variable.
+Typical designations for lot size include standard lots, mini lots, and micro lots.
 It is important to note that the lot size directly impacts and indicates the amount of risk you're taking.

 Lot Size Matters

 The trading lot size directly impacts how much a market move affects your accounts.
 For example, a 100-pip move on a small trade will not be felt nearly as much as the same 100-pip move on a very large trade size.

 Trading With Micro Lots

-Micro lots are the smallest tradable lot available to most brokers.
+Micro lots are the smallest tradeable lot available to most brokers.
 A micro lot is a lot of 1,000 units of your account funding currency.
 If your account is funded in U.S. dollars, this means that a micro lot is $1,000 worth of the base currency you want to trade.
 If you are trading a dollar-based pair, 1 pip would be equal to 10 cents.
 Micro lots are very good for beginners that want to keep risk to a minimum while practicing their trading.